 Peripheral venous blood samples were collected according to standard hospital procedure.
 Serum tubes were centrifuged at 3500 r/min for 10 min at 4°C and then were separated and stored at -70°C. The SVEGF-C level was determined using a quantitative sandwich enzyme immunoassay technique (Bender MedSystems, MedSystems Diagnosis, Vienna, Austria) according to the manufacturer's guidelines.
-The system uses a solid phase monoclonal antibody and an enzyme-linked polyclonal antibody against recombinant human VEGF-C. For each analysis 100 mL of serum was used.
+The system uses a solid phase monoclonal antibody and an enzyme-linked polyclonal antibody against recombinant human VEGF-C. For each analysis 100 μL of serum was used.
 All analyses and calibrations were performed in duplicate.
 The recombinant human VEGF-C standards were measured to form a standard curve.
 Results were expressed in ng/L. The coefficient of variation of interassay determinations reported by the manufacturer was < 5.0%.
 The limits of sensitivity of the VEGF-C assay were 46.9 ng/L.

 VEGF-C and podoplanin expression

 Specimens were fixed in a 10% formaldehyde solution and embedded in paraffin.
-Sections 4 mm thick were cut and mounted on glass slides.
+Sections 4 μm thick were cut and mounted on glass slides.
 Immunohistochemical staining was performed using the avidin-biotin method.
 The podoplanin antibody, rat anti-VEGF-C monoclonal antibody, rat SP and DAB kits were provided by Beijing Zhongshan Biotechnology Co., LTD.

-The formalin-fixed, paraffin-embedded 4 mm tissue sections were deparaffinized with xylene, dehydrated in ethanol, and incubated with 3% hydrogen peroxidase for 5 min.
+The formalin-fixed, paraffin-embedded 4 μm tissue sections were deparaffinized with xylene, dehydrated in ethanol, and incubated with 3% hydrogen peroxidase for 5 min.
 After being washed with phosphate buffered saline (PBS), tissue sections were incubated in 10% normal bovine serum for 20 min, followed by an overnight incubation with podoplanin (1:100) or anti-VEGF-C (1:150) antibody.
 Biotinylated goat antimouse immunoglobulins were used as secondary antibodies.
 Peroxidase-conjugated avidin was used in a dilution of 1:500.
 Finally, 0.2 g/L diaminobenzidine and 10 mL/L hydrogen peroxide in PBS were used as the substrate.
 Specimens positive for podoplanin and VEGF-C were used as positive controls and with the first antibody substituted by PBS as negative controls.

 Brown granules in the cytoplasm of a tumor cell were considered indicative of a positive cell.
 For the evaluation of VEGF-C expression, immunostaining was classified into two groups, corresponding to the percentage of immunoreactive cells.
-The cut-off point to distinguish negative from positive expression was 30% (Figure 1A).
+The cut-off point to distinguish negative from positive expression was 30% (Figure ).
 LVD was determined based on brown staining of endothelial cells with podoplanin under a 200-fold light microscope field.
 Any single brown stained cell or cluster of endothelial cells that was clearly separated from the adjacent microvessel, was considered a lymphatic vessel (Figure ).
 A mean lymphatic vessel of 4 different hot regions was regarded as the LVD of the specimen.
 Two pathologists who were blinded to data did the observation.
 The average of microvessels with FVIIIRag staining in 10 hot regions was calculated as MVD.

 The Chi-square test or Fisher exact test was used to compare the categorical variables.
 The Student t test was used to analyze continuous variables.
 Pearson’s rank correlation test was used to determine the relationship between SVEGF-C level and LVD.
 The cut-off value of SVEGF-C level to determine LNM was established according to ROC curve.
 Kaplan-Meier survival analysis was used to estimate survival time and the long-rank test was used to compare the differences in it.
 Statistical analyses were performed using the SPSS software (SPSS 11.5, SPSS Inc., Chicago, IL, USA).
 Results were considered statistically significant at P < 0.05.